 You will find our walk trail numbered 1 through to 15.
 Use the reference below for information on the numbers.
 Search around the map for further facts and trivia.
 On the back of the map you will find more detailed information.

-From the Swanborne Train Station, head towards the row of shops to the north.
-Turn to the map and follow the trail from here
+From the Swanborne Train Station, head towards the row of shops to the north and follow the trail